diegoiglesias/braintree-testing/README.md

 ##Features

-* Convenient access to Braintree test payment data
+* Fast access to Braintree test payment data: Successful and Unsuccessful credit cards numbers
 * Works on input fields, text areas, content editable DIVs
 * Works on multi-frame pages, but only if they are from the same domain
 * Only works in Chrome